8 Things You Need to Know About Furoshiki

 • Bin Tsutsumi 2: “2-bottle packaging”

-At Paké, we particularly like the basic folding, easy to do and very versatile.
-Explore our inspirations to discover other ideas for creative folding and knotting!
+At Paké, we particularly love basic folding, which is easy to achieve and very versatile.
+Explore our inspirations to discover other creative folding and knotting ideas!

 8. What are the benefits of furoshiki?

-Furoshiki is reusable, zero waste, and allows you to personalize each package according to the occasion.
-In addition, it does not require tape or string.
-It is a great alternative to traditional wrapping paper, while being environmentally friendly.
+Furoshiki is reusable, zero-waste, and allows you to personalize each wrapping to suit the occasion.
+Plus, it requires no tape or string.
+It's a great alternative to traditional wrapping paper, while being environmentally friendly.